Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 Coarse-Grained Locking
 The simplest form of locking is to use one of the two files as a lock for the entire database and to require the caller to obtain this lock before operating on the database.
 We call this coarse-grained locking.
 For example, we can say that the process with a read lock on byte 0 of the index file has read access to the entire database.
 A process with a write lock on byte 0 of the index file has write access to the entire database.
 We can use the normal UNIX System byte-range locking semantics to allow any number of readers at one time, but only one writer at a time.

 Fine-Grained Locking
 We enhance coarse-grained locking to allow more concurrency and call this fine-grained locking.

-Applicati

-ons that want to link with libapue_db.a will also need to link with libapue.a, since we use some of our common functions in the database library.
+Applications that want to link with libapue_db.a will also need to link with libapue.a, since we use some of our common functions in the database library.
 If, on the other hand, we want to build a dynamic shared library version of the database library, we can use the following commands:

 ```shell